kwon37xi/replication-datasource/README.md

 This works very nicely with Spring's [TransactionSynchronizationManager](http://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/transaction/support/TransactionSynchronizationManager.html).

+If you use [Spring framework]() for your application, this is enough for your database replication.

 ## LazyReplicationConnectionDataSourceProxy

 I refered to Spring framework's [LazyConnectionDataSourceProxy](https://github.com/spring-projects/spring-framework/blob/master/spring-jdbc/src/main/java/org/springframework/jdbc/datasource/LazyConnectionDataSourceProxy.java) and modified a little for supporting replication to make [LazyReplicationConnectionDataSourceProxy](https://github.com/kwon37xi/replication-datasource/blob/master/src/main/java/kr/pe/kwonnam/rezyreplicationdatasourceproxy/LazyReplicationConnectionDataSourceProxy.java).

 This has features of LazyConnectionDataSourceProxy and support database replication(master/slave | read/write) routing.

+This also does not depend on Spring framework.
+So you can use this code with any Java application.
+But you have to remember to call connection.setReadOnly(true|false) for replication before executing statements.
+And You cannot reuse the connection for difference readOnly status.

 ```java
 @Bean